ayatokura/digital-call-kits/IBMLABS/README.txt

 emailSample5.pdf: Sample email to use for thanking all users that participated.

 overviewPresentation.pdf: Presentation on the Call for Code that you may use to communicate with your organization.

-pushSocial.png: Banner for your team members to use in social media to announce their participation in the Call for Code.

 labdayFAQ.pdf: A number of common questions and answers about the IBM Lab Call for Code days.